Clinton Morrison: Later career

 Morrison played three matches for Long Eaton United in the Midland League, scoring once himself and also dummying Lye Town's goalkeeper into letting a backpass into the net, before signing for League Two club Exeter City in November 2014 on non-contract terms.

 Morrison made his Exeter City debut, coming on as a 67th-minute substitute, in a 1–1 draw against Burton Albion on 6 December 2014.
 On 15 January 2015, it was announced that he would stay at the club for the rest of the 2014–15 season.
 Since joining Exeter City, he found his playing time, mostly from the substitute bench.
 Despite this, his starts in attacks at the starting eleven saw him assisted five times, including two consecutive separate assists.
 Morrison played 25 league matches in what remained of the season, and was then released, but rejoined the club on a short-term deal ahead of the 2015–16 campaign.

 Following his three appearances at the start of the season, Morrison's with stay at Exeter City was extended beyond its initial one-month period.
 He then contributed four assists, including a brace against Accrington Stanley on 19 September 2015.
 A month later on 11 October 2015, Morrison scored his first goal for the club, in a 3–3 draw against Stevenage.
 A month later on 8 November 2015, he scored his second goal for Exeter City, as well as, setting up one of the club's goals, in a 3–0 win against Didcot Town in the FA Cup match.
 It was announced on 31 December 2015 that Morrison signed a contract extension with Exeter City until the end of the season.
 However, his first team appearances was later restricted to the substitute bench, resulting in making twenty–five appearances and scoring two times in all competitions.
 Morrison was released by Exeter City at the end of the 2015–16 season and duly signed for Southern Premier Division side Redditch United in June 2016.

 In September 2016, Morrison joined Mickleover Sports.
 He made his debut for the club, starting a match and played 79 minutes before being substituted, in a match against Stourbridge.
-A year later, Morrison joined the club as their first team coach, having earned himself a UEFA B license coaching badge.
+A year later, Morrison joined the club as their first team coach, having earned himself a UEFA B licence coaching badge.
 In doing so, he quietly announced his retirement from professional football.